mison22/training-plans/README.md

 - ✅ You enjoy learning multiple frameworks
 - ✅ You have 4 hours/day available for intensive study

+### **Choose Python Backend Intensive if:**
+- ✅ You want to specialize in Python backend development
+- ✅ You're interested in data processing and ML integration
+- ✅ You want to work with microservices architecture
+- ✅ You enjoy working with multiple Python frameworks
+- ✅ You have 7-8 hours/day available for intensive study

 ### **Choose Full Stack Intensive if:**
 - ✅ You want to build complete applications
 - ✅ You enjoy both frontend and backend development
 - ✅ You want to work at startups or small teams
 - ✅ You want to see the full picture from UI to database
-- ✅ You have 4 hours/day available for intensive study
+- ✅ You have 7-8 hours/day available for intensive study

 ### **Choose 12-week Plans if:**
 - ✅ You have 2-3 hours/day available